EICPCohort5/awesome-cohort/assessment-two-questions.md

 Questions are multiple choice or true/false on the assessment.
 Here, they are open-ended.

-1. True or false: Software framesworks have extensive default behavior
+1. True or false: Software frameworks have extensive default behavior
 1. True or false: Framework code is often non-modifiable
 1. True or false: Frameworks are lighter versions of libraries
 1. Which comes first, Continuous Integration or Continuous Deployment?